Username or Email Address

 Clinical Staff – Saint Luke Institute

-Stephen Carroll is a licensed clinical counselor and has been a member of the clinical services department at Saint Luke Institute since 2012.
-He received his doctoral degree in counseling from Loyola University Maryland and received a master’s degree in pastoral ministry from Boston College.
+Stephen Carroll, a licensed mental health counselor, has been a member of the clinical services department at Saint Luke Institute since 2012.
+Currently the director of aftercare services, Dr. Carroll received his doctoral degree in counseling from Loyola University Maryland and a master’s degree in pastoral ministry from Boston College.
 He served as a visiting professor at Loyola University in the school counseling department and conducted research for Georgetown University’s Woodstock Theological Center.
-He has researched the role of religion and spirituality on employment attitudes and behaviors and recently developed a chapter on this topic for the American Psychological Association’s Handbook of the Psychology of Religion and Spirituality.
+His research on the impact of religion and spirituality on employment attitudes and behaviors has been published in the Journal of Mental Health, Religion, and Culture as well as in the American Psychological Association’s Handbook of the Psychology of Religion and Spirituality.

 Director – Saint Luke Center